If energy needs to be saved, there are good ways to do it.

 Peak times brings on quicker responding electricity generation, such as gas or hydro powered turbines, because of heating, cooking stoves and kettles coming on (rather than any lighting).

-But of course, it is much more fun (and profitable) to indoctrinate kids to switch bulbs to save the planet!
+Still, much more fun (and profitable) to indoctrinate kids to switch bulbs to save the planet.

 As it happens, CO2 and other gas emissions may increase by switching away from incandescent light bulbs, especially in cooler climates, as shown by linked Canadian, Finnish and Icelandic research, independently of one another (also see http://ceolas.net/#li11x).